sanjaypolymath/MBA-projects/README.md

-# MBA-projects
+# PGDM-projects
-Projects that I have done during my MBA course
+Projects that I have done during my PGDM course
 Here are 4 notable projects done during my first year:
 1. Apple's cost analysis and profit implication was done during my managerial economics course, it has analyzed Apple's financial statements of 2021-2023 from a cost perspective and has given the exact implications on the profits using various cost accounting and economics techniques.
 2. My impact of social media influencers was done during my business statistics course.
 It contains the results from a survey done from 100+ participants, and it contains the results of various statistical analysis done, and inferences, insights and recommendations to improve social media from a public wellbeing standpoint.